Readers Question: Identify and explain economic variables that may be affected positively by the economic slowdown.

 Some people who may do well in a period of a slowdown in economic growth

-- It is said bookmakers and publicans do well in a recession because people like to ‘drown their sorrows’ with small gambles and getting drunk. (this may be just an old wives tale though and is contradicted by studies which show higher life-expectancy in recession.)
+- Firms offering cheap entertainment.
+It is said bookmakers and publicans do well in a recession because people like to ‘drown their sorrows’ with small gambles and getting drunk. (this may be just an old wives tale though and is contradicted by studies which show higher life-expectancy in recession.)
 In the 2020 Coronavirus recession, it is likely to see a rise in demand for online-streaming and online entertainment.

 - Greater efficiency in long-term – It is argued by some economists that a recession can enable the economy to more productive in the long term.
 A recession tends to be a shock and inefficient firms may go out of business, but in recession – new firms can emerge.
 Joseph Schumpeter called it ‘creative destruction‘ – the idea when some businesses go bust, it allows new innovative firms to start and grow.

 In a recession, the rate of inflation tends to fall.
 This is because unemployment rises moderating wage inflation.
 Also with falling demand, firms respond by cutting prices.